f2brossi/puppet-postfix-gmail/README.md

 puppet-postfix-gmail
 ====================

-Puppet Configuring Postfix to Use Gmail SMTP on Ubuntu
+Puppet Configuring Postfix to Use Gmail SMTP on Ubuntu + Vagranfile for plugin openstack.